-Therapy Focus Team Leader, Kelsie Davis, and Brand Manager, Tessa Leschen, made the 1500km journey to the town, which is just south of the Gibson desert, to complete home modifications and functional assessments for residents.
+Therapy Focus Advanced Occupational Therapist and Team Leader, Kelsie Davis made the 1500km journey to the town, which is just south of the Gibson desert, to complete home modifications and functional assessments for residents.

-Kelsie and Tessa were accompanied by Jane Clark-Munn who is the Disability Services Manager for Ngaanyatjarra Health Services and coordinates service delivery in this region.
+Kelsie was accompanied by Jane Clark-Munn who is the Disability Services Manager for Ngaanyatjarra Health Services and coordinates service delivery in this region.
 Jane has forged strong relationships in the community and reached out to Therapy Focus to provide services to NDIS participants, who have limited access to supports.